How does the virus spread?

 No, it is not known to spread through water sources.

-Can I get COVID-19 from packages or products shipped from China?
+Can I get COVID-19 from packages?

 In general, because of poor survivability of coronaviruses on surfaces, there is a very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures.
 Currently, there is no evidence to support transmission of COVID-19 associated with imported goods, and there have not been any cases of COVID-19 in the United States associated with imported goods.